How to Get Residency in Spain

 Obtaining a regular work permit in Spain can become a quite complex task, and that is why we always suggest to aim for any of its alternatives.
 Depending on your situation, professional profile and the job offer you have, there are different types of work visas you can apply for.
 Each has its own requirements and the application differs:

-- The regular work permit must be applied for from your country of origin.
+• The regular work permit must be applied for from your country of origin.
 Just a few job positions will be valid for this type of work permit (those under the shortage occupation list), which makes it really completed to be obtained.
 Your employer from Spain will be the one to request the residence permit for you, while you are in your country of origin (as it CANNOT be applied directly from Spain).

-- If you have a job offer as a highly qualified worker, the procedure to get the residence permit can start while in Spain.
-This visa is granted to those who get an offer as managers or any other technical position, and who earn over €50,000 per year.
+• If you have a job offer as a highly qualified worker, the procedure to get the residence permit can start while in Spain.
+This visa is granted to those who get an offer as managers or any other technical position, and who earn over 40,077 € per year for technical and professional scientific and intellectual profiles, and 50,000 € per year 54,142 € per year for executive or managerial positions.
+In the case of those under 30 years of age, the annual salary is lower than the standard requirement, namely 75% of the annual minimum.

-- The Intra-Corporate Transfer Visa applies to multinational company employees who need to relocate to the Spanish headquarters to continue working or to take any type of training.
+• The Intra-Corporate Transfer Visa applies to multinational company employees who need to relocate to the Spanish headquarters to continue working or to take any type of training.

-- Similar to the skilled professional visa you also have the EU blue card, which allows you to work in the whole European Union area.
+• Similar to the skilled professional visa, you also have the EU blue card, which allows you to work in the whole European Union area.

 Family member of an EU Citizen visa (tarjeta comunitaria)